puhsh/puhsh/README.md

 * MySQL 5.6.13

 #### Ops
-* Hosted on AWS
+* Hosted on SoftLayer
-* Ubuntu 13 boxes
+* Infrastructure managed with Chef.
+See [puhsh/puhsh-chef](https://github.com/puhsh/puhsh-chef)
-* Deployments managed through capistrano
+* Deployments trigger by Jenkins after successful tests.

 ### Enough of the boring crap!
 I want to start working!